chartjs/chartjs-plugin-annotation/README.md

     // optional drawTime to control layering, overrides global drawTime setting
     drawTime: 'afterDatasetsDraw',

+    // optional drawTime to control labels' layering; defaults to this element's drawTime
+    labelDrawTime: 'afterDatasetsDraw',

     // ID of the scale to bind onto
     scaleID: 'y',